Home Up Search

 bullet

 In Pipeline Shielding Gas Supply, Pressure Changes Cause Significant Flow Changes.
-In Addition, if Flowmeters Are Used, Many Are Calibrated at 25 psi and Pipeline Pressures Are Often 50 psi.
+In Addition, if Flowmeters Are Used, Many Are Designed to Operate and are Calibrated at 25 psi and Pipeline Pressures Are Often 50 psi.
 In That Situation a Flow Set at 31 CFH Will Actually Be Flowing 40 CFH- SEE WHY.

 bullet